WHAT IS OCD?

 THERAPY CAN HELP

 You can overcome OCD and live a more fulfilling life; you just need the right tools.
-Feel free to call me at (201) 674-5603 or email me at email@example.com for a free 15-minute phone consultation.
-During that time I can answer any questions you may have, discuss initial goals, and determine if I are the right fit for your work.
+Feel free to contact me for a free 15-minute phone consultation.
+During that time I can answer any questions you may have, discuss initial goals, and determine if I am the right fit for your work.

 Read more about the myths and truths of OCD here.